deeppavlov/deepPavlovEval/README.md

 results_random = evaluator.evaluate(my_embedder)
 ```

 Evaluator object accumulates different experiments.
-They can be triggered via `.all_results`
+They can be accessed via `.all_results`
 and saved as .jsonl via `.save_results(save_path)`.

 ```python